Kidsan/nixos-config/README.md

 + _desktop_: my main machine for development, gaming, etc
 + _thinkpad_: my laptop, primarily for development
++ _monster_: raspberry pi 4

-I have some other machines (raspberry-pis and an m1 macbook) that I will add to this repository in future.
+I have some other machines (m1 macbook) that I will add to this repository in future.

 ## apply-system.sh